rust-lang/cargo/doc/book/src/reference/unstable.md

 For details about each scope,
 see rustc's [`--remap-path-scope`] documentation.

-By default, `trim-paths` is not set and path sanitization is disabled for all profiles.
+By default, `trim-paths` is `"none"` and path sanitization is disabled for all profiles.
 You can enable it by specifying this option in `Cargo.toml`:

 ```toml